ldf98/samsungctl/README.md

 <br></br>

 I also gave a little twist on the loading of the config file.
-I did this so there would not need to be 2 different code block one for initial setup and another for loading a saved file.
+I did this so there would not need to be 2 different code blocks one for initial setup and another for loading a saved file.
 <br></br>
 ```python